awsdocs/amazon-appstream2-developer-guide/doc_source/controlling-access.md

     ]
   },
     "Action": "s3:*",
-    "Resource": "arn:aws:s3:::appstream2-36fb080bb8-region-account"
+    "Resource": "arn:aws:s3:::home-folder-or-application-settings-persistence-s3-bucket-region-account"
   }
  ]
 }
 ```

-This policy allows home folder S3 bucket access only to the users specified and to the AppStream 2\.0 service\.
+This policy allows S3 bucket access only to the users specified and to the AppStream 2\.0 service\.
 For every IAM user who should have access, replicate the following line:

 ```
 "arn:aws:iam::account:user/IAM-user-name"
 ```

-In the following example, the policy restricts access to the home folder S3 bucket for anyone other than IAM users marymajor and johnstiles, and also restricts access to the AppStream 2\.0 service, in AWS Region us\-west\-2 for account ID 123456789012\.
+In the following example, the policy restricts access to the home folder S3 bucket for anyone other than IAM users marymajor and johnstiles\.
+It also allows access to the AppStream 2\.0 service, in AWS Region US West \(Oregon\) for account ID 123456789012\.

 ```
 {